How to use the Communication Test

 • Note: You cannot use the diagnostic application when the test is running continuously.

-• The VOCOM II Communication Test is available in Configurator from version 4.7.0 or newer and is applicable for the VOCOM II Tough and VOCOM II Mini devices.
+• The VOCOM Communication Test is available in Configurator from version 4.7.0 or newer and is applicable for the VOCOM Tough and VOCOM Mini devices.

-• The Communication Test is used to confirm if it is possible to communicate with the control units, via the VOCOM II device and the OBD cable/connector.
+• The Communication Test is used to confirm if it is possible to communicate with the control units via the VOCOM device and the OBD cable/connector.

 Communication test results